netZoo/netZooM/README.md

 # What's new in this version

-To speed up PANDA performance, the following optimazation has been implemented in this version:
+We reach a 20-25% reduction in computation time and memory usage in comparison to its early version.
+The following optimazation has been implemented in this version:

 ## Network Normalization